Mich-Dich/PFF/README.md

 ![first_image](/.github/resources/PFF_editor_fKegSGzSd4.png?raw=true "image of the editor as it is now")

 ## Getting Started
-To get started with PFF, follow these simple steps:
+To get started with PFF, follow these simple steps (You need to have the following software preinstalled: ```Git, Python```):

 1. Clone the repository using:
    ```
    git clone --branch dev --recursive git@github.com:Mich-Dich/PFF.git
    ```

-Windows:

-2. Execute the following file.
+2. On Windows/Linux execute the setup script (Apple currently not supported)
    ```
-   setup.bat
+   python setup.py
    ```
    This will:
       - Update repo & submoduls.
-      - Check for Vulkan Instalation.
+      - Check Envirement setup.
+      - Setup workspace
-      - create a VS 2022 solution.
+        - Windows: create a VS 2022 solution.

-Linux/Apple: (currently not supported)
+        - Linux: (still in dev)

+For more detailed instructions please visit our [Instalation wiki](https://github.com/Mich-Dich/PFF/wiki/Instalation)

+## Usage

+The engine always need a project to work with.
+As the ``` launcher ``` is still under development, it is recomended to start with our [PFF test project](https://github.com/Mich-Dich/PFF_test_project).

+You can direcktly start the Project, this will open the editor and then load the project.

+Or you can start the engine, but this will ask you everytime witch project to open.
+Please select the [.pffproj] file of the project you want to use

 ## Dependencies
 PFF relies on the following dependencies: